How to choose your investments

 2. Choose a strategy.

-Decide if you want a portfolio that's professionally managed for you (age-based options) or if you want to create your own mix of investments (individual portfolios) and manage it yourself over time.
+Decide if you want a portfolio that's professionally managed for you (age-based options—designed for higher education) or if you want to create your own mix of investments (individual portfolios) and manage it yourself over time.

 3. Select your investments.